urbitme/nextjs-urbit/README.md

 yarn build
 ```

-This is a client side only app, so we cannot use the server side features of Next.js, and we use `next export` in our build process.
-The following document explains what features can and cannot be used with this approach:
+This is a client side only app, so the server side features of Next.js are not supported, and `next export` is used in the build process.
+This document explains what features are supported with this approach:

 * [Next.js - Static HTML Export](https://nextjs.org/docs/advanced-features/static-html-export)

-Your project will be exported to `out/` in your project directory.
+Your project will be exported to `out/` in the project directory.
 This is the client side bundle you will include in your app.

 Glob the `out/` directory following the instructions at: [Urbit Developers - Glob](https://developers.urbit.org/reference/additional/dist/glob)